james-card/NanoOs/docs/2025-03-02_Retrospective.md

 Extending this to a networked operating system, though, begs the question of how processes should be identified.
 POSIX is insufficent here.
 It only provides a mechanism to address a queue, not a process.
 So, it will be up to me to come up with something that makes more sense.

 I should note here that the format of the messages themselves is really not up for debate for me.
 I spent a lot of time ironing that out during the development of the OS.
 The contents of the thread messages and the coroutine messages are identical.
 It's only the functional implementation that's different.
 I would use the same format between processes as well.

+What would become necessary (and perhaps it alredy is) is a serialization/deserialization mechanism for the messages.
+The possibility of sending data over the wire necessitates a standard encoding and decoding scheme between OS instances.
+Within the same OS, memory can simply be copied, of course.

 [Table of Contents](.)